 Figure 11. u-i colour as a function of stellar mass for galaxies in our preferred model applied to the MS-II.
 The upper and central panels are for model colours including and excluding dust extinction effects, respectively.
 In each panel, red and blue dots refer to bulge-dominated and disk-dominated galaxies, respectively, with the split set at equal stellar masses for the two components.
+The bottom panel is for a volume-limited subset of SDSS/DR4 with no distinction by morphology.

-To compare our predictions for galaxy colours directly to observation, Fig. 12 shows the distributions of u - i (including dust extinction effects) for galaxies in 8 stellar mass ranges spanning four orders of magnitude in stellar mass.
-The solid histograms are constructed from our preferred model applied to the MS (for $\log M > 10.0$) and to the MS-II (at lower masses) while the dashed histograms are compiled from SDSS/DR7 including $1/V{\text{max}}$ corrections so that they correspond to volume-limited statistics.
-All histograms are normalised to have unit integral.
-For galaxies in the stellar mass range $9.5 < \log M < 11.0$ which contains the bulk of all stars, our predictions for the u - i distribution are in reasonable agreement with observation, despite our over-simplified dust model.
+lar mass range $9.5 < \log M < 11.0$ which contains the bulk of all stars, our predictions for the u-i distribution are in reasonable agreement with observation, despite our over-simplified dust model.
 At lower masses, the fraction of red galaxies is clearly larger in our model than observed.
 A substantial fraction of dwarfs (roughly half) are predicted to finish their star formation early and to become passive.
 The observed fraction of such passive dwarfs is substantially smaller.
 At the highest masses, the SDSS galaxies are redder than our model predicts.
-In the model most of these galaxies have mean stellar ages greater than 10 Gyr and stellar metallicities of order 0.5 Z{\odot} .
+In the model most of these galaxies have mean stellar ages greater than 10 Gyr and stellar metallicities of order $0.5 Z{\odot}$.
 The real galaxies are more metal-rich, but for the population synthesis model we are using, a 12 Gyr old population with twice solar metallicity has u-i=3.07, thus metallicity and age effects are insufficient to explain the discrepancy and no significant dust effects are expected.
 Photometric or K-correction problems may be affecting these galaxies which are typically at $z \sim 0.2$.
 Note that at lower mass, the red tails of the distributions correspond to the (unrealistically) reddened passive disk galaxies seen in the upper panel of Fig. 11.
 This tail is absent at the highest masses where the galaxies no longer have gas disks.

-Figure 12. u - i colour distributions as a function of stellar mass.
-Solid black curves show the distributions predicted by our preferred model (including extinction effects) applied to the MS (above log $M = 10.0$) and the MS-II (at lower masses), while dashed red curves are distributions compiled from SDSS/DR7.
-The range in log M/M{\odot} corresponding to each panel is indicated at top right.
+Figure 12. u-i colour distributions as a function of stellar mass.
+Solid black curves show the distributions predicted by our preferred model (including extinction effects) applied to the MS (above $\log M = 10.0$) and the MS-II (at lower masses), while dashed red curves are distributions compiled from SDSS/DR7.
+The range in $\log M/M{\odot}$ corresponding to each panel is indicated at top right.